 Unfortunately, when you have bed bugs and haven’t started treatment yet, it’s hard to be positive when there are so many aspects of bed bug culture that you simply can’t change.

 Today we’re going to take a look at a few of the things that you can’t do anything about, as well as the solutions might sound like a good idea but don’t really help in the end.
+What attracts bed bugs is often a combination of factors including warmth, carbon dioxide, and human scent.
+These pests are attracted to the warmth of our bodies as well as the carbon dioxide we exhale while sleeping.
+Additionally, they are drawn to the scent of human skin oils and sweat, making our beds an ideal feeding ground for them.

 1. Your Breathing